 Evidence for the significant development or significant developer tests may include Titles Queensland evidence of lot creation, development approvals and project plans.

 A ‘lot’, for the purpose of meeting these tests, is not limited to a lot within the meaning of the Land Title Act 1994.

 The development of 50 independent living units (ILUs) in a retirement village on land held by a developer under a long-term lease—where the ILUs will be subleased to residents on completion—would be counted as 50 lots and eligible for relief, provided all other conditions were met.

-In addition to the above, consideration will be given to whether the land is in a priority development area declared by the Minister for Economic Development Queensland under the Economic Development Act 2012, or part of a declared coordinated project declared by the Coordinator General under the State Development and Public Works Organisation Act 1971.
+In addition to the above, consideration will be given to whether the land is in a priority development area declared by the Governor in Council under a regulation, on the recommendation of the Minister for Economic Development Queensland under the Economic Development Act 2012, or part of a declared coordinated project declared by the Coordinator General under the State Development and Public Works Organisation Act 1971.
 However, this factor alone will not be determinative of whether a development or developer is significant.

 A foreign developer who is new to Queensland begins to grow from a small-scale developer.
 It produces 40 residential lots in 2017 from an acquisition after 1 October 2016 to which AFAD applied (the 2017 acquisition).
 No ex gratia relief was available on the 2017 acquisition.
 In 2018, the developer seeks ex gratia relief for 5 acquisitions of land that year, each of which it plans to use to produce 30 residential lots during 2018 and 2019.
 It establishes significant developer status based on an average of at least 50 residential lots produced or to be produced each year over the 3-year period (2017–2019).
 It meets all the other conditions for ex gratia relief on the 2018 acquisitions, and obtains relief for them.
 However, this does not mean it becomes entitled to relief from AFAD on the 2017 acquisition.